 So, you’ve heard video resumes are all the rage.
-Employers want them, and everything eventually moves over to video-based platforms.
+Many employers already require applicants to answer questions on video before an interview.
+Plus, everything eventually moves over to video-based platforms in due time.
 You may as well be ahead of the curve.

 A video resume can help you display strengths that don’t show on a traditional resume, such as your enthusiasm, professionalism, and communication skills.

-89% of recruiters say they would watch a video resume, compared to the mere 6 seconds they spend on the average resume.
-Your video resume earns you additional attention, while allowing you to break the monotony for recruiters and connect as a human.
+76% of recruiters say they would watch a video resume**, compared to the mere 6 seconds they spend on the average resume.
+A video resume earns you additional attention, while allowing you to break the monotony for recruiters and connect as a human.

 You are more than your resume.
 It’s up to you to show them.

-When the recruiter sees your enthusiasm, smile, and professionalism, it allows them to picture you handing a customer, or just being pleasant to work with.
-At the end of the day, recruiters want to hire someone who will make a good co-worker.
-Your video resume allows you to signal that’s you, and there’s strong research backing it up.
+When the recruiter sees your enthusiasm, smile, and professionalism, it allows them to imagine you handing a customer, or just being pleasant to work with.
+Recruiters want to hire someone who will make a good co-worker.
+Your video pitch allows you to signal that’s you, and there’s strong research backing it up.

-The University of Chicago studied how recruiters from Microsoft, Deloitte, and Goldman Sachs responded to applicants who submitted a spoken pitch vs. a traditional written pitch.
+The University of Chicago studied how 30 recruiters from Microsoft, Deloitte, and Goldman Sachs responded to applicants who submitted a verbal pitch vs. a cover letter.

-A 40% advantage moves the needle in a big way.
-Large enough that I have to ask: Why wouldn’t you include a video pitch with your application?
+A 54% advantage is a big deal.
+So I have to ask: Why wouldn’t you include a video pitch with your application?

 Watch a clip of my interview with Juliana Schroeder, a researcher on the study, below:

 Recruiters constantly endure wasted interviews with unenthusiastic candidates.
-Your video resume is your chance to show you’re excited to get to work and won’t take an interview for granted.
-They won’t have this assurance from competing applicants, setting you up to win the first job interview.
+Employers want to feel like they are your dream employer, not 1 of 200 companies you applied at.
+Your video pitch is your chance to show you’re passionate about their company and won’t take an interview for granted.
+They won’t have this assurance from competing applicants.

 What you say in your video pitch matters, but not as much as how you say it.
 If you try to memorize and recite your pitch word-for-word, showing passion may be difficult.
-SafeHire provides a script that you can easily customize, then read off the screen while you’re recording, like a teleprompter.
-You could also try going script-free, and just use bullet points to guide your video pitch.
+SafeHire provides a bullet-point outline you can easily customize, then use like a teleprompter while recording.

-In any case, here’s a list to help you create your video resume:
+In any case, here’s a list to help you create your video pitch:

 Employers don't receive video applications often.
 When they do, they notice.